-Barbara Mahler is a long-standing and active member of the New York City dance community as a choreographer, performer, a movement educator and body worker.
-In her heart she is a dancer, an ever always mover and as a teacher, shares her continuous learnings, and her movement perspective and knowledge to support others.
-Teaching dance, primarily Klein Technique™ and its movement principles for almost 40 years, she is a major contributor in the outreach of Klein Technique™.
-She began her studies in 1977, and was the first certified teacher, Associate Director, and main teacher at the Susan Klein School of Dance 1983-2001 and at the Susan Klein and Barbara Mahler School of Dance 2001-03, - in gratitude for all her work and contributions.
+Barbara Mahler is a long-standing and active member of the New York City dance community as a choreographer, performer, movement educator and body worker.
+In her heart she is a dancer, and an ever always mover.
+As a teacher she shares her continuous learnings, her movement perspective, and knowledge to support others.
+Barbara has been teaching dance, primarily Klein Technique and its movement principles, for almost 40 years.
+Having begun her studies with Susan Klein in 1977, Barbara was the first certified teacher, the Associate Director, and the main teacher at the Susan Klein School of Dance from 1982-2001 and The Susan Klein and Barbara Mahler School of Dance 2001-03, - in gratitude for all her work and contributions.

-She travels worldwide in various contexts as part of ongoing education programs, festivals, and open workshops.
-As a choreographer, she works with subtle and intricate movement, as well as time and architecture.
+She travels worldwide in various contexts, as part of ongoing education programs and festivals, as well as open workshops.
+As a choreographer, she works with subtle and intricate movement, time and architecture.
 Her choreography is consistent with her teaching vision and work.
-As a choreographer her passion is the solo dance -- its challenge, itś simplicity.
-Her dances have mostly been seen in Conception, Chile, as part of the BIOBIO Festival, during numerous NDA Performance Mixes, with Movement Research at the Judson Church, at JCPA, Queen’s Theater, and Flushing Town Hall.
+As a choreographer her passion is the solo dance -- its challenge, its simplicity.
+Her dances have been seen in Conception, Chile, as part of the BIOBIO Festival, during numerous NDA Performance Mixes, with Movement Research at the Judson Church, at JCPA, Queen’s Theater, and Flushing Town Hall.
 She has also been involved in the Queensboro Dance Festival for 5 years, - this year 2020 performances, classes and other events happen virtually.